norsk-gjeldsinformasjon/api-docs/docs/reference/consent.md

 This can be created
 at [https://ra-preprod.bankidnorge.no/#/generate](https://ra-preprod.bankidnorge.no/#/generate).
-Generate an SSN and set the BankID type to netcentric.
+Generate an NIN and set the BankID type to netcentric.
 When you use this BankID with ID-porten for the first time, you will be asked if you want to add additional info which you can skip.

 In preprod (BankID TestBank) the one-time code is always `otp`, and the password is `qwer1234`